San Francisco Dons: Baseball

+Assistant coach Mat Keplinger became interim head coach, and the following season, Rob DiToma, then head coach of the Fairleigh Dickinson Knights baseball team, was hired as new head baseball coach.

 Dante Benedetti Diamond at Max Ulrich Field

 The Dons' home field is named after Dante Benedetti, USF's head coach from 1962 to 1980.
 Benedetti attended then-Saint Ignatius College from 1937 to 1940, during which he lettered in Baseball, Football, and Boxing.
-During his tenure as head coach, he accumulated 373 career wins, and has been inducted into the university's athletic hall of fame.
+During his tenure as head coach, he accumulated 373 career wins and has been inducted into the university's athletic hall of fame.
 Also during his tenure as head coach, the university wanted to cut the program for financial reasons.
-However to keep the program alive Benedetti agreed to lower his salary.
-For the remaining 16 years of his coaching career he was paid $1 a year.
+However, to keep the program alive Benedetti agreed to lower his salary.
+For the remaining 16 years of his coaching career, he was paid $1 a year.

 The field is also named after Max Ulrich, a benefactor of the University of San Francisco.

-Dante Benedetti Classic

-Since 2006, USF has played one game a season at the San Francisco Giants' Stadium, Oracle Park.
-The proceeds of the game go to the Dante Benedetti Foundation, a charity that helps under-privileged youth in San Francisco play and learn the game of baseball.